ketankshukla/tetris/RESET_PROJECT_GUIDE.md

 ## Step 12: Verify Everything Works

 1. Wait for the Vercel deployment to complete
-2. Visit your deployed site (e.g., tetris.ketanshukla.com)
+2. Visit the [deployed site](https://tetris.ketanshukla.com) to play the game
 3. Play a game and add a high score
 4. Refresh the page to verify the score is still there
 5. Check the database using the view-db-records.js script: